Access to View Assignments, Tests, Projects, and Examinations

 Step 2: Rereading of Course Components

-Should information resolution fail to resolve the matter, the student may request a reread by an independent party (“the reader”) within eight weeks of the respective grade release.
+Should informal resolution fail to resolve the matter, the student may request a reread by an independent party (“the reader”) within eight weeks of the respective grade release.
 The student must complete a Petition for Grading Reassessment Form (PDF) and submit a letter outlining the reasons for the request and detailing the specific areas of concern.
 The student must provide as much detail as possible including supporting documentation in support of their rationale.
 This letter will be read by both the Academic Director of the student’s program and the reader.
 The letter should not include the student’s name to preserve anonymity to the reader.
 In the case of a final grade review, the School will have all course components reread considering the arguments presented.
-Note that participation points or presentations are not subject to a reread, even if class recordings are available.
+Note that participation points or presentations are not subject to a reread, even if class recordings are available, and requests engaging with these course components proceed directly to Step 3.

 There is a $36 fee for a reread.
 In all cases, all segments of the piece or pieces of work will be considered in a reread request.
 The fee must be submitted with the completed form to the Registrar’s Office within eight weeks of the respective grade release date.
 If the grade is changed as a result of this review, the reread of $36 will be refunded.